-lacksim a) $\,\,\overline{}\,\,$ Listen to four people talking about new technologies.
-Match the speakers (1-4)with the problems (A-D) they believetechnology can help solve.A illiteracyC hungerB diseaseD air pollution b) Using the ideas from Ex.
+technologies.
+Match the speakers (1-4) with the problems (A-D) they believe technology can help solve.
+A illiteracy C hunger b) Using the ideas from Ex.
 5a, discuss with your partner how technology will be used in the future to solve the problems of illiteracy, air pollution, disease and hunger.